kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 {% include code.html language="yaml" file="mysql-configmap.yaml" ghlink="/docs/tutorials/replicated-stateful-application/mysql-configmap.yaml" %}

-This Config Map provides `my.cnf` overrides that let you independently control configuration on the master and the slaves.
+This ConfigMap provides `my.cnf` overrides that let you independently control configuration on the master and the slaves.
 In this case, you want the master to be able to serve replication logs to slaves and you want slaves to reject any writes that don't come via replication.